-Warakirri Cropping farming operations is supported by approximately 100 employees and a network of advisors, consultants and contractors.
-Our farming operations consist of full-time, part-time and casual workforce who are either Australian or hold working rights in Australia.
+Warakirri Cropping farming operations is supported by approximately 150 employees and a network of advisors, consultants and contractors.
+In FY 2023, our farming operations consist of 96 full-time, part-time and 55 casual workforce who are either Australian or hold working rights in Australia.